tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 and noise, even if you would fit more signal, you could not be sure that you didn't fit a noise process.

-What is important to point out, however, is that the residuals at "Cylon" do not look as Gaussian anymore for the timespan we added colored noise.
+What is important to point out, however, is that the residuals at Cylon do not look as Gaussian anymore for the timespan we added colored noise.
 Our goal was to suppress fitting noise processes as signals.
 Let's plot the residuals, true noise, and our errors, to see if that was successful by comparing this solution with the one that only